hackolade/fetch/README.md

 :white_check_mark: **Linux**: this case is covered by the automated tests.

-:warning: **MacOS**: follow the instructions below.
+:warning: **MacOS**, :warning: **Windows**: follow the instructions below.
 Note that the server cannot be contacted from the `main` process because [the 'login' event](https://www.electronjs.org/docs/latest/api/app#event-login) is not emitted for that process, which ultimately leads to a `HTTP #407 Proxy Authentication Required`.

-1. Start the server with `npm run docker:server`.
-1. Start the application with `npm run test:app:custom-proxy-basic-auth`.
-It should render all connections with a green background.

-:white_check_mark: **Windows**: follow the instructions below.

 1. Start the server with `npm run docker:server`.
 1. Start the application with `npm run test:app:custom-proxy-basic-auth`.
 It should render all connections with a green background.